trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is an inode?
 How to find file's inode number and how can you use it?</b></summary><br>

-An **inode** is a data structure on a filesystem on Linux and other Unix-like operating systems that stores all the information about a file except its name and its actual data.
-A data structure is a way of storing data so that it can be used efficiently.
+An **inode** is a data structure on a filesystem on Linux and other Unix-like operating systems that stores all the information about a file except its name.

 A Unix file is stored in two different parts of the disk - the data blocks and the inodes.
 I won't get into superblocks and other esoteric information.
 The data blocks contain the "contents" of the file.
 The information about the file is stored elsewhere - in the inode.